Lumpy Ridge Loop

 Prior to 2007 there were two trailheads that hikers used to access trails in the Lumpy Ridge Area.
 However, in May of 2007, both the Gem Lake and Twin Owls Trailheads were relocated, and then combined into the Lumpy Ridge Trailhead.
 To reach the new trailhead from the intersection of Wonderview Avenue (34 Bypass Road) and MacGregor Avenue, turn to travel northbound on MacGregor Avenue.
 The Lumpy Ridge Trailhead will be on your left after driving 1.2 miles.
 You may want to note that MacGregor Avenue makes a sharp right turn, at which point it turns into Devils Gulch Road, just before reaching the trailhead access road.

 The Lumpy Ridge Loop (also known as the Twin Owls Loop) circles around Lumpy Ridge, a massive granite rock outcropping that’s been sculpted by wind and erosion over the last 1.8 billion years.
 Although you can hike the loop in either direction, we chose to hike in a clockwise direction so that the views of Longs Peak and the mountains along the Continental Divide would be at their best during the early morning light.
 If you wish to avoid the afternoon crowds at Gem Lake, however, you may want to travel in a counter-clockwise direction.
-With that said, we started up the Lumpy Ridge Trail and headed towards Twin Owls and the Black Canyon Trail.
+With that said, we started our hike up the Lumpy Ridge Trail and headed towards Twin Owls and the Black Canyon Trail.

 From the trailhead the path climbs sharply for a couple hundred yards, and then makes a rapid descent down towards the broad valley of the MacGregor Ranch.
 Soon the mountains along the Continental Divide, as well as Longs Peak, come into view.